Share This Article

 Do You Fear Shadows?

-What is it called when you are afraid of your own shadow?
-Sciophobia.
-But the existence of shadows means that you will have to establish a way to live with them.
-Begin by remembering shadows are harmless reflections of objects.
+Shadows are everywhere.
+They’re near impossible to avoid.
+That means you’ll have to find a way to live with them.
+Begin by remembering this: Shadows are harmless reflections of objects.
 You can overcome your fear if you try.

-What is Sciophobia All About?
+What Is Sciophobia All about?

-Sciophobia covers any irrational fear of shadows, including your own.
-In most cases, Sciophobia develops when one is a child.
-In some cases, sufferers may overcome it as they grow up.
-Unfortunately, not everyone grows over sciophobia.
-Sciophobia can be so extreme that a mere thought of shadows can trigger extreme fear in individuals.
-A sufferer might know that the fear is irrational, but they are unable to control themselves even then.
-Now that you know of sciophobia, it begs the question what are some of the sciophobia causes?
-There are a few possible triggers we will now explore.
+Sciophobia can be so extreme that a mere thought of shadows can trigger fear in individuals.
+A sufferer might know that the fear is irrational, but they are unable to control themselves.
+Now that you know sciophobia exists, you might be wondering what are some sciophobia causes?
+There are a few possible triggers.

 Genetics